Anthropology, the study of humanity, past and present, has four subdivisions:

 Using the greater field of anthropology as a foundation, these four subfields unite the many studies of peoples into a meaningful whole.
 Because of our focus on human interaction, anthropology training provides applicable skills for the fields of education, industry, business, and national and international government service.

 Research plays an important role in our department.
-We place heavy emphasis on pre-Hispanic Native American archaeological studies and the Southwestern United States.
+We place heavy emphasis on pre-Hispanic Native American archaeological studies in the Plains and the Southwestern United States.
 Our location provides a unique vantage point to study America's earliest cultures.
 Our faculty members are involved in both qualitative and quantitative research within their disciplines, including archaeology, lithic technology, biological anthropology, ceramic analysis, cultural anthropology, historic preservation and cultural resource management.

 Our classes are taught in a new building with dedicated labs for osteology, forensic anthropology, geoarchaeology, ceramics, cultural anthropology, curation and imaging.
 We supplement instruction with an anthropological research division known as the Agency for Conservation Archaeology, as well as the Blackwater Draw Museum and Blackwater Draw National Historical Landmark site (the Clovis archaeological type site).